Face the Music (Electric Light Orchestra album): "Evil Woman"

 "Evil Woman" is the third track on the album.

 The song was written by Lynne in a matter of just a few minutes near the end of the Face the Music studio sessions in June 1975.
 Originally supposed to be a filler track to give the album a longer runtime, it quickly became a worldwide hit and was released as a single only a month after the album's release.
 The main song features a more disco-like rhythm (aside from the short orchestral interlude on the album version) with Tandy's piano riff and Lynne's acoustic guitar playing the chords Am, Em7 and Dm7.
 The female backing vocalists sang on the track during the "ha ha" pieces, the "hey hey hey" in the middle section of the song and the chorus, alongside Lynne and Groucutt.
 The chorus featured an iconic riff of the clavinet (played by Tandy).
 The second verse includes the ELO string players playing the string rhythm section behind Lynne's vocals.
-The lyrics "There's a hole in my head where the rain comes in" is a reference to The Beatles' song "Fixing a Hole".
+The lyrics "There's a hole in my head where the rain comes in" is a reference to the Beatles' song "Fixing a Hole".
 The final chord of the opening section (You made a fool of me) is actually mixed into "Fire on High" during the back-masked message.

 The middle section features a piano solo by Tandy and a string ascending melody together before cutting an unusual string break.
-This break is actually a reversed cut of a string crescendo from the next track "Nightrider" put onto the track merely because, as Lynne described it, "[the two songs] were in the same key."
-Lynne later remarked how amazed he was on how well the transition fit into place.
+This break is actually a reversed cut of a string crescendo from the next track "Nightrider" put onto the track merely because, as Lynne described it, "[the two songs] were in the same key".
+Lynne later remarked on how amazed he was that the transition fitted into place so well.

-An additional verse was written for the song but was cut from the final mix as proven in the stripped mix of the song which is found as a bonus track on the reissue of the album.
+An additional verse was written for the song but was cut from the final mix, as proven by the stripped mix of the song, which is found as a bonus track on the reissue of the album.

 "Nightrider"

 "Nightrider" is the fourth and final song on side one of the album.
-It was released as a single but did not chart unlike the other two album singles.
+It was released as a single but, unlike the other two album singles, did not chart.